antonmair/Infoprojekt/README.md

 check each function for input and return of each

-See main.py for program, start it and use the mouse cursor to set 4 points
+See main.py for program, start it and use the mouse cursor to set 4 points. the first two points mark the start and direction of the road, while the last two points mark the end and direction of the roadend.

 ---KONZEPT---